Using Your Mobile Phone Abroad: Everything You Need To Know

 How to Disable Roaming Data

 To avoid the high costs of roaming data when travelling outside the EU, we strongly recommend turning off data roaming on your handset.
-Follow the instructions for your device:
+Follow the instructions appropriate for your handset:

 - iPhone: Navigate to Settings > General > Mobile Data > Data Roaming and select Off.